RabeaMue/2023-11-07-ttt-online-CET/index.md

 humantime: "9:00 am - 1:00 pm CET"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2023-11-07      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2023-11-07        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Martin Dreyer", "Rabea Müller"] # boxed, comma-separated list of trainers' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Martin Dreyer", "Samantha Ahern"] # boxed, comma-separated list of trainers' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: [""]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 contact: ["fixme@example.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 etherpad:    https://pad.carpentries.org/2023-11-07-ttt-online-CET         # optional: URL for the workshop Etherpad if there is one